Hiking the Majestic Snaefellsjökull in Iceland: Is it the portal to the center of the Earth?

 Then he added with a wink, gesturing to his eyelids, “We are born with shutters.
 We just close them and go to sleep.”

-Iceland history tidbits
+Snaefellsjokull Glacier and Iceland history tidbits

 During our bus ride to the Snaefellsjökull Glacier, our expedition team leader Hermann Guõmundsson shared some background about Iceland and what we were going to see.
 He also shared a local joke that I hade already heard several times since arriving in Iceland.

 When the first settlers came to Iceland in 784, they immediately set about cutting down trees to create today’s treeless landscape.
 “The land was 40 percent forests back then,” Hermann said.
-“Today, it is about 1.2 percent forests.”
+“Today, it is about 1.2 percent of forests.”

 By the way, I was told in Iceland that it is proper to refer to a person by the given name in writing– Hermann.
 The last name is patronymic, not a family name.
 It reflects the father or mother of the child and not the historic family lineage.